The Colby Experience

 The Office of Campus Life is committed to creating opportunities for students to explore, practice, and develop their leadership capabilities.
 Leadership development occurs through experiences with student organizations and clubs as well as through retreats, trainings, and workshops.
 Colby has approximately 100 student-led clubs and organizations focused on cultural, athletic, musical, political, publication, religious, service, or other themes.

-The mission of the Pugh Center is to promote multicultural communication, awareness, and understanding.
-The Pugh Center is the intellectual and social focal point on campus for conversation, exploration, and celebration of diversity at Colby.
-Throughout the academic year a variety of programs, including lectures, performances, concerts, symposia, and other events, are sponsored to invite exploration of different cultures and educate the broader Colby community about multicultural issues.
+The mission of the Pugh Center is to promote engagement with, awareness of, and understanding about diversity, equity, and inclusion as they relate to the campus community and the world beyond.
+The Pugh Center is the intellectual and social focal point on campus for conversation, exploration, and affirmation of diversity at Colby.
+Throughout the academic year, the Pugh Center hosts a variety of programs, including lectures, performances, concerts, symposia, and other events that examine different cultures and educate the broader Colby community about multicultural questions.

-Students play significant roles in shaping student life through the Student Government Association (SGA), the Student Programming Board (SPB), the Pugh Community Board (PCB), and the official committee structure.
+Students play significant roles in shaping student life through the Student Government Association (SGA), the Student Programming Board (SPB), and the Pugh Community Board (PCB).
 The president and vice president of the SGA serve as student representatives to the Board of Trustees, and students serve on College committees including Academic Affairs, Administrative, Admissions and Financial Aid, Athletic Advisory, College Affairs, Cultural Events, Financial Priorities, Healthcare Advisory, Independent Study, Information Technology, Library, Multicultural Affairs, Race and Racism, and the Environmental Advisory Group.

 Safety and Security